s-shailja/shailja.github.io/blog.md

 ---
 layout: default
 ---
+## Big Ideas Finalist
+Our team has been selected as a finalist in the 2018-2019 Big Ideas Contest in the Connected Communities category organized by UC Berkley!
+We are among approximately 50 teams selected for the final round of this yearlong innovation contest.
+We have prototyped the technology and tested it for one specific use case.
+We are excited to work under the big ideas mentorship to map out the business model and logistical requirements.

 ## Santa Monica Pier
 This is my favorite place in California.
 I love the enthusiasm and briskness around here.
 I have been there four times and still, it is not enough.
 It's not about the beaches (I mean come on, I am from the campus which has its own beach).
 Every time this place has some surprise planted for me.
 From an excellent musical show to incredible magic play and from city contour during sunrise to sun dropping in the sea, this place is a stretch of beauty.
 I saw a sea lion on my recent visit!